raffber/cookiecutter-rust-fullstack/README.md

-# Torrentsearcher
+# Cookiecutter template for Rust full stack web application

-`torrentsearcher` is a full stack rust application, using `rocket` in the backend and `seed` in the frontend.
+This template provides a full stack rust application, using `rocket` in the backend and `seed` in the frontend.
 The project is split into 3 subprojects:

  * `backend` - Implements the server side using the `rocket` web framework.